Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Iran’s future leader

-Khamenei’s death has plunged the Middle East into uncertainty.
-Senior Iranian officials have been meeting virtually to select a new supreme leader — and Khamenei’s son, Mojtaba Khamenei, is among a small handful of clerics named as likely successors.
-But timing is unclear.
+Khamenei’s death plunged the Middle East into uncertainty.
+Senior Iranian officials are getting ready to reveal a new supreme leader, according to state media.

 Israel warned that any new leader would be “an unequivocal target for elimination.”